 I'm always looking for black wool type coats in the next size for dress and church needs.
 The sizes in misses and girls clothing overlap quite a bit and I got a size 6 women's coat for my size 16 girls clothes girl and it fits great.
 Covers the pretty dresses to the hem and looks fabulous.

 Always buy at the end of season for the next year.
 I have purchased $70 sweaters for $5 after Christmas when retailers are desperate to clean out their supply before their inventory.

 Do you have any more tips to share?
 Post your own tips below.

 As summer comes to a close many delve into closets to wake the warmer clothing from its summer hibernation.
 Yet, while adults can pack away summer clothes for next year, children often outgrow their summer clothes before another summer season arrives.
-How can one get the most wear from summer clothing that isn't outgrown yet?
-Create frugal yet fun styles.

 If you don't want to buy snow pants, just spray an old pair of jeans with water repellant.
 Wear a pair of long johns underneath to help keep you warm.